 - Encyclopedia of Quantitative Finance (Wiley)

-Click here and select a year or volume number, or search on SOLO for a specific volume.
+Select the year or volume number that you require, or search SOLO for a specific title.

 - Handbook of Mathematical Functions with Formulas, Graphs, & Mathematical Tables (Abramowitz & Stegun) (Knovel)